Lake Isabella

-Isabella Dam deficiency
+Capacity

+The U.S. Army Corps of Engineers operates and has jurisdiction over the main and auxiliary dams.
 In 2006, Isabella Dam was found to be too unstable to hold a full amount of water and approximately 37% of a full reservoir had to be let out to restabilize the earth works.
-Presently, the U.S. Army Corps of Engineers won't let the water get above 63% of capacity until an estimated 10–15 years of studies and repairs are made.
-To further add to this problem, the Isabella Dam bisects an active fault that could lead to a catastrophic failure if an earthquake occurs along it.
+The U.S. Army Corps of Engineers did not let the water get above 63% of capacity until an estimated 10–15 years of studies and repairs were made.
+The Isabella Dam bisects an active fault that could lead to a catastrophic failure if an earthquake occurs along it.
 This fault was considered inactive when the site was studied in the late 1940s.
 The project to retrofit the dam was substantially completed in 2022.